Lymphatic Education

 • Avoid heavy exercise immediately after your session

-Some people may notice increased urination, mild fatigue, or a feeling of lightness as the body continues to process fluid and waste products.
+Some people may notice increased urination, mild fatigue, or a feeling of lightness as the body continues to process and move fluid.
+Jennie has created a free "At-Home Lymphatic Support Guide" with simple lifestyle and self-care strategies for clients who wish to support their lymphatic system at home.

 Your Free At-Home Lymphatic Support Guide

 This in-depth, printable guide is designed to help you gently support lymphatic flow at home through everyday practices.
 Inside, you’ll learn how movement, breathing, hydration, and daily habits influence lymphatic health and how small, consistent habits can make a meaningful difference to how your body feels.
-This guide complements your in-clinic treatments and empowers you to actively support your lymphatic system in daily life.
+This guide complements your in-clinic treatments and provides practical information you can apply at home between sessions.